 This is a follow up story for ROAMERICA.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We are Gretchen and Taylor from ROAMERICA, a camper van rental company based out of Portland, Oregon.
 We focus on renting fully equipped 2wd and 4wd vans so travelers can fly in with only a backpack and embark on an adventure around the Pacific Northwest.

 We have been building our own vans for the rental fleet for a little over a year now.
 There has been so much interest from customers who want to buy a van after renting that we recently decided to launch a separate brand to focus on customer van builds.
 This new brand is called Axis Vehicle Outfitters.

 It’s an interesting time to measure success monetarily but we do feel like we’re still doing pretty good, even with the coronavirus.
 We’re busy building vans for customers under Axis Vehicle Outfitters and taking reservations for ROAMERICA for later this summer.

 Tell us about what you’ve been up to!
 Has the business been growing?

 The business has been growing steadily over this last year, and we have new employees and partners to help us continue to expand.
 The new employees consist of carpenters and electricians for the new van builds and an avid outdoorsman to help with trip planning and customer service for the rentals.
 We’ve also brought on a business advisor and a new CPA.
 Our team is small but mighty!